-Following the release of his latest tune “Cucumba” with Oliver Heldens we sat down with MOGUAI to chat about his history, plans for the future, and more.
+Following the release of “Cucumba” with Oliver Heldens we sat down with MOGUAI to chat about his history, plans for the future, and more.

 André Tegeler, better known as MOGUAI, is a true innovator in the world of electronic music.
-His story begins in the early ’90s, where he started his career spinning techno in his home country of Germany.
+His story begins in the early ’90s when he started his career spinning techno in his home country of Germany.
 Constantly growing and evolving with the scene, MOGUAI has released music on a variety of different labels ranging from mau5trap and Kontor to Spinnin’ and Size.

-His electro house sound led to one of his most well-known hit tracks in 2013, “Mammoth” that saw him team up with Dimitri Vegas and Like Mike.
-That year was the beginning of his longstanding relationship with Spinnin’ Records, that has since seen “Sometimes”, “The Greatest Speech”, and “Tetra” all released on the label.
+His electro house sound led to “Mammoth” with Dimitri Vegas and Like Mike in 2013 which has stood the test of time as one of his most well-known tracks.
+2013 was also the beginning of his longstanding relationship with Spinnin’ Records.
+“Sometimes”, “The Greatest Speech”, and “Tetra” are some of his most recent releases on the label.

-To this day, MOGUAI continues to churn out epic tunes as he returned to mau5trap to team up with Tinlicker on “Bright Light” and “Home” on Axtone.
+To this day, MOGUAI continues to churn out epic tunes.
+He returned to mau5trap to team up with Tinlicker on “Bright Light” and with AKA AKA on “Home” via Axtone.
 His most recent productions have come on Oliver Heldens’ Heldeep Records.
-Both “Faith“, with vocals from Luciana, and fresh tune “Cucumba” showcase MOGUAI’s unique blend of genres that he describes as “entertainment techno”.
+Both “Faith” (with vocals from Luciana) and “Cucumba” showcase MOGUAI’s unique blend of genres that he describes as “entertainment techno”.

-With the release of his new tune just popping up in the rearview mirror and plenty of performances ahead of him this summer in Europe, we wanted to catch up with this legend in the scene to chat about his music and more.
+With the release of his new tune and plenty of performances ahead of him this summer in Europe, we wanted to catch up with this legend in the scene to chat about his music and more.
 Take a listen to “Cucumba” below and read on as we go in-depth with MOGUAI!

 Stream Oliver Heldens & MOGUAI – Cucumba on Spotify: